Scottish criminal law: "Not proven" verdict

 The Scots legal system is unique in having three possible verdicts for a criminal trial: "guilty", "not guilty" and "not proven".
 Both "not guilty" and "not proven" result in an acquittal.

 The 'not proven' verdict in modern Scots criminal law can be described as an historical accident.
 Historically, there were no set forms for verdicts used by early juries, and their role was simply to find the guilt or innocence of the accused.
 The role of the jury changed when it became customary in the Justice Court to compose lengthy indictments, where facts were listed which culminated in a statement of the punishable character of such conduct in general of which the accused ought to be punished for his commission of it.
 In these situations the role of the jury was to deliver one of the 'special verdicts' of "proven" or "not proven" for individual factual issues one-by-one.
 It was then left to the judge to pronounce upon the facts found "proven" whether this was sufficient to establish guilt of the crime charged.
 This practice persisted until the 1728 trial of Carnegie of Finhaven, where the jury's right to return a verdict of not guilty, and essentially pronounce on innocence and guilt, was re-established.
 By the 19th century, the legal profession had come to view these 'special verdicts' as obsolete, and yet the "not proven" verdict continued to be used.

-The 'not proven" verdict is often taken by juries and the media as meaning "we know they did it but there isn't enough proof'.
+The 'not proven' verdict is often taken by juries and the media as meaning "we know they did it but there is not enough proof".
 The verdict, especially in high-profile cases, often causes controversy.
 A study was commissioned in September 2017) by academics at the Universities of Glasgow and Warwick, in collaboration with Ipsos Mori, to consider, among other things, the three verdict system in Scotland in order to inform future reform of the criminal justice system in Scotland.